 - Customer support is not good

-It scored 3.91 out of 5 in our evaluation.
-While it provides great value for the money, it is a home system that can be adapted for businesses.
-As such, it lacks some of the more advanced features you can find with bigger companies like Vivint, Rhombus, ADT, or Tattletale.
+So, while it offers great value, SimpliSafe lacks some of the more advanced features you can find with bigger companies like Vivint, Rhombus, or ADT.

-Since Our Last Update: SimpliSafe has raised its prices by around $10 for all its packages.
+Since Our Last Update: Since our last update in 2024, SimpliSafe has raised its prices by around $10 for all its packages.
 It’s also reduced its number of plans for businesses and posts daily pricing rather than monthly.

 Monitoring: SimpliSafe offers two monitoring plans.
 It charges for monitoring on a monthly basis and does not require a contract.